googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 used and the boundedness of the referenced sub-graphs.
 See 5.7.11.2.5.13 for details.

+A ClipBox table (5.7.11.2.3) may be associated with a color glyph to define an overall bounds for the color glyph.
+The clip box may vary in a variable font.
+If no ClipBox table is present but a bounding box is required by the implementation, it shall be computed for a given color glyph by traversing the graph of Paint tables that defines that color glyph.

+NOTE: If present, the clip box for a color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.

-Applications shall confirm that a color glyph definition is bounded, and shall not render a color glyph if the defining graph is not bounded.
+If a clip box is provided for a color glyph, the color glyph is bounded, and no inspection of the Paint graph is required to determine boundedness.
+If no clip box is defined for a color glyph, however, applications shall confirm that the color glyph definition is bounded, and shall not render the color glyph if the defining graph is not bounded.

-To ensure that rendering implementations do not clip any part of a color glyph, the bounding box of the base glyph needs to be large enough to encompass the entire color glyph composition.
+To ensure that rendering implementations do not clip any part of a color glyph, the clip box needs to be large enough to encompass the entire color glyph composition.
 In a variable font, glyph outlines can vary, but transformations in a color glyph description can also vary, affecting the portions of the design grid to be painted.
 For example, a filled rectangle that is wide but not tall for one variation instance can be variably rotated to be tall but not wide for other instances.
-The bounding box of the base glyph either should be large enough to encompass the color glyph for all instances, or should itself vary such that each instance bounding box encompasses the instance color glyph.
+The clip box either should be large enough to encompass the color glyph for all instances, or should itself vary such that each instance of the clip box encompasses the instance color glyph.

 **5.7.11.1.9 Color glyphs as a directed acyclic graph**